thomaspaulmann/EmojiTimeFormatter/README.md

 ```

 Run `carthage update --toolchain com.apple.dt.toolchain.XcodeDefault` to build the framework and drag the built EmojiTimeFormatter.framework into your Xcode project.
 It's important to specify your [toolchain in the Xcode beta builds](https://github.com/Carthage/Carthage/issues/1417).

+### Installation without anything

+To integrate EmojiTimeFormatter into your Xcode project using nothing but your hands, copy the [Sources](/Sources) folder to your Xcode project.
+It's only two files and 200 lines of code.

 ## Usage